Home > Docs > Implementing Google Consent Mode v2

 Google Consent Mode V2, launched in late November 2023, represents a significant advancement over its predecessor.
 It mandates explicit user consent for cookies and data usage, specifically focusing on personalized ads and analytics.
 Notably, the update introduces two additional consent states related to advertising: ad_user_data and ad_personalization.
 The new Google Consent Mode is more a requirement than an option for websites that want to accurately track conversions and effectively optimize their advertising spend moving forward.

 In short, starting in March 2024, Google Consent Mode v2 will mandate the transmission of four distinct signals to activate personalized advertising for new users in the European Economic Area (EEA).
-This means that if consent is denied for one or more parameters, the relevant tags either adjust their behavior or remain completely blocked.
+If consent is denied for one or more parameters, the relevant tags adjust their behavior or remain entirely blocked.
 The consent type parameters and their intentions are discussed below:

 • ad_storage – New addition to GCM V2.
 This parameter manages advertisement cookies.